This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PowerYourHoliday #CollectiveBias

 I have found that the repurposed lunch meat containers are perfect for our family’s needs for the smaller sized batteries, but I use deli containers for the larger sized batteries.

-For our family’s needs, two packages of Energizer® EcoAdvanced™ AA and AAA Batteries fit perfectly in each of the repurposed organizing containers.
+For our family’s needs the AA and AAA batteries fit perfectly in each of the repurposed organizing containers.

 I’m a mom of 3, a veteran and military spouse.
 I’ve moved into 20+ homes all around the world.
 My passion is helping busy people make the space and time for what’s really important to them.